ScottSanford/cloud-resume/README.md

 ## Goal

-To replicate a real-world software development lifecycle (SDLC) scenario!
+To replicate a real-world software development lifecycle (SDLC) scenario using AWS serverless services!

-Today, most companies rely on multiple engineers to complete one part of the stack.
 This project represents all 3 phases of the stack (Frontend, Backend, DevOps/Infrastructure).
 Below are my considerations for all 3 phases.

 ## Phase I (Frontend)

 The frontend is built with React, TypeScript, & CSS Modules.
 These are very common frontend technologies used by many engineering teams.
-Additionally, unit tests were written to ensure confidence when pushing environment deployments.
 While building the frontend, these were some other considerations I kept in mind:

 - Site responsiveness (media queries)
 - Consistent theming (fonts, colors, padding)
 - Gracefully handle different states (success and failures)

+Other considerations:
+- Unit tests could have been written but the primary focus for this project was AWS Serverless.

 ## Phase II (Backend)